 “We have 2 daughters, and Evi, our exchange student, couldn’t have fit in more beautifully,” noted Tami W., a host mom from South Carolina.
 “Our EF Foundation coordinator really understood the type of student who would get along well with my girls and who shared similar interests such as volleyball and movies.
 They had so much in common; it was just days before bonds were formed with their new international sister.
 It’s been an amazing experience.”

-Why work with EF Foundation for Foreign Study?
+Why work with EF Foundation for hosting an exchange student?

 Further, EF Foundation is designated by the United States Department of State as an Exchange Program Sponsor.
 Since 1979, we have matched over 100,000 enthusiastic students from around the world with caring host families across the United States.

-Deciding to become a host parent is a big decision – but for many people who choose to bring the world into their home through hosting, they say that the hardest part is saying goodbye!
+While deciding to become a host parent is a big decision, many people who choose to bring the world into their home through hosting say that the hardest part is saying goodbye!

 Families interested in hosting a high school exchange student can contact the EF Foundation site or call their staff at 800/447-4273.